oracle/weblogic-image-tool/site/update-image.md

 #### `--latestPSU`

 The `latestPSU` option will continue to be supported for the CREATE option, but has been deprecated for use in the UPDATE option.
-Because of the number of patches and the size, using `latestPSU` as an update to an existing image can increases the size of the image significantly, and is not recommended.
+Because of the number of patches and their size, using `latestPSU` as an update to an existing image can increase the size of the image significantly, and is not recommended.

 ```dockerfile
 [after-fmw-install]